ptbrodie/tcpydocs/Overview.rst

 **tcpy** is a lightweight framework for asynchronous TCP Servers and associated clients.

-Read, star, or contribute to the 'source code on Github <https://github.com/pbrodie/tcpy/>'_
+Read, star, or contribute to the `source code on Github <https://github.com/pbrodie/tcpy/>`_

 Installation
 ------------